Archives de catégorie : English

 There are millions of subjects you can read about on Wikipedia.
 But of all those subjects, the ones relating to Africa have the least coverage.
 This is due to a number of reasons, but some are linked to the fact that many people do not know that they can have their knowledge and cultures reflected on Wikipedia by donating their images, videos and audio to Wikipedia.

 The richness, diversity and beauty of Africa deserves to be visually celebrated on Wikipedia.
 YOU can help to do this.
 Everyone is welcome to participate.
-Lire la suite
+Continuer la lecture

 Sahel, le risque d’une guerre civile généralisée